opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

    OpenCV library is packed as a ready-for-use `Android Library Project
    <http://developer.android.com/guide/developing/projects/index.html#LibraryProjects>`_.
 You can simply reference it in your projects.

-   Each sample included into |opencv_android_bin_pack| is a regular Android project that already references OpenCV library.
+   Each sample included into the |opencv_android_bin_pack| is a regular Android project that already references OpenCV library.
-   Follow next steps to import OpenCV and samples into workspace:
+   Follow the steps below to import OpenCV and samples into the workspace:

    * Right click on the :guilabel:`Package Explorer` window and choose :guilabel:`Import...` option from the context menu: